2025 Miami Hurricanes women's soccer team

+The Hurricanes finished the season 7–8–3 overall and 1–7–2 in ACC play to finish in a tie for fourteenth place.
+They did not qualify for the ACC Tournament and were not invited to the NCAA Tournament.
+Their nine wins were the most since the 2016 season.

 Previous season

 The Hurricanes finished the season 5–8–4 overall and 1–6–3 in ACC play to finish in fifteenth place.
 They did not qualify for the ACC Tournament and were not invited to the NCAA Tournament.